panzerdp/dmitripavlutin.com/content/posts/125-react-jotai/index.md

 type: post
 ---

-For a long time, Redux had been the leader of the global state management in React. *Action -> reducer -> state* paradigm is pretty efficient in solving a lot of state management tasks.

-With the introduction of hooks, I have found that libraries like [react-query](https://react-query.tanstack.com/) or [useSWR()](https://swr.vercel.app/) handle the fetching of data with less boilerplate than Redux.
+For a long time, Redux had been the leader library of global state management in React.
+But with the introduction of hooks, I have found that libraries like [react-query](https://react-query.tanstack.com/) or [useSWR()](https://swr.vercel.app/) handle the fetching of data with less boilerplate.

-While `redux-query` or `useSWR()` greatly simplifies the management of asynchronously fetched data &mdash; there are still global state variables like side-menu expand state, theme, dark-mode is enabled, etc.
+While `redux-query` and `useSWR()` simplify the management of asynchronously fetched data &mdash; there's data like side-menu expand state, theme, dark-mode being enabled, etc. that require separate management.

 For primitive global state variables fits well a simple React state management library &mdash; welcome `jotai` https://github.com/pmndrs/jotai.